ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md.md

 Anything inside the VPC is private and it's a domain that you manage and you control.

-Anything outside of the VPC is generally public unless you build a private connection to that service such as s3, DynamoDB, Lambda, SQS, SNS etc. all of these services are all public services.
+Anything outside of the VPC is generally public unless you build a private connection to a service such as s3, DynamoDB, Lambda, SQS, SNS etc. all of these services are all public services.

-so when we're communicating inside the

-VPC will actually use route tables that

-are assigned to subnets now
+When we're communicating inside the VPC we will actually use route tables that are assigned to subnets.

-the round tables basically give you

-control over everything that's going on
+The route tables basically give you control over everything that's going on

 inside the V PC so where traffic can